-estimated donation from the H&M Foundation to The Hong Kong Research Institute of Textiles and Apparel during 2016-2020.
+estimated donation from the H&M Foundation to HKRITA during 2016-2020.

-The funding is made possible thanks to customers handing in unwanted items to H&M’s garment collecting boxes.
-The surplus generated each year is donated from H&M to H&M Foundation.
+The funding is made possible thanks to customers handing in unwanted items to H&M group’s garment collecting program.
+The surplus generated each year is donated by H&M group to H&M Foundation.
 Half of this donation is used for research on textile recycling, and half is used for projects focusing on equality.

 The Innovation and Technology Fund of the Hong Kong SAR Government also provides substantial funding and support.
 The total project investment is estimated to around 30 million euro during the four-year collaboration, which makes it one of the biggest and most comprehensive efforts ever for textile recycling.